Riccardo Pagano: International career

 Riccardo Pagano is a youth international for Italy, playing with as a captain since the under-16s in 2020, progressing until the under-19s in 2022.

 Style of play

-Pagano has been described as an attacking midfielder with good technique and creativity, able to vary his game and score in front of the goal.
-Good with both feet, he is also a free kick specialist.
+Pagano is an attacking midfielder, able to vary his game and score in front of the goal. he is ambipedal and he is also a free kick specialist.

 An offensively-minded midfielder, Pagano is also able to play as a second striker or in a more central midfield position.